bit-tasks/init/README.md

           npm config set //node-registry.bit.cloud/:_authToken ${{ env.BIT_CONFIG_USER_TOKEN }}
 ```

-**Note:** For external registries, append a new configuration to the registry config list and provide the token configuration if required.
+**Note:** For external registries, append a new configuration to the registry config list and configure the authToken if required.

 ```yaml
   npm config set`@myorg:registry` https://<my-org-registry-url>